jamiltron/Thieflike/README.md

 -----------

-Thieflike is a minimal roguelike written to better understand the process of writing a game in Haskell, and seperating console code from gui code, while following the principle of Don't Repeat Yourself.
+Thieflike is a minimal roguelike written to better understand the process of writing a game in Haskell, and seperating console code from gui code.
 This is not meant to be a fully-featured roguelike, just something fun.

 Usage
 -----
-I've only tried this out on Linux Mint 13, and OSX 10.7.

-`$ cabal install`
+`$ cabal install
-`$ Thieflike`
+$ Thieflike`

 License